VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists.md

 Prices tab shows the list of items' prices.
 The table includes Item name, code, quantity for defined price, list price and sale price.

-**Item Name**В - the name of an item for which the price will be applied.
+**Item Name** - the name of an item for which the price will be applied.

-**Item Code**В - code (SKU code) of the item according to your system policy.
+**Item Code** - code (SKU code) of the item according to your system policy.

-**Quantity**В - minimum quantity of the item that must be ordered for the List or Sale price to take effect.
-Every item should have one price list entry with a quantity вЂњ1вЂќ to provide a default price.
+**Quantity** - minimum quantity of the item that must be ordered for the List or Sale price to take effect.
+Every item should have one price list entry with a quantity `1` to provide a default price.

-**List Price**В - this is often ManufacturerвЂ™s Suggested Retail Price (MSRP).
+**List Price** - this is often Manufacturers Suggested Retail Price (MSRP).
 In case this is the only price list entry for the item, this price will be the default price.

-**Sale Price**В - not required, usually this amount would be the offered selling price of the store as opposed to the MSRP specified in the List Price field.
+**Sale Price** - not required, usually this amount would be the offered selling price of the store as opposed to the MSRP specified in the List Price field.

 <img src="../../assets/images/docs/004-products.PNG" />